Cat S62 Pro Rugged Smartphone review

 The products that directly compete with the Cat S62 Pro are mostly made by Chinese companies.
 These include the Blackview BV9800 Pro, UleFone Armor 9 and Doogee S88Pro.

-The Blackview BV9800 Pro sports the same FLIR Lepton thermal imaging sensor but has 48MP+5MP Rear and 16MP Front Cameras, a larger battery, bigger screen and wireless charging all for $499.99.
+The Blackview BV9800 Pro sports a lower quality FLIR Lepton (2.5) thermal imaging sensor but has 48MP+5MP Rear and 16MP Front Cameras, a larger battery, bigger screen and wireless charging all for $499.99.
 But, the OS on that phone is Android 9.

 By comparison, the Cat S62 Pro looks a little overpriced, but the Bullitt Group offers aftersales customer service in over 50 countries worldwide, and that’s significantly better than what any Chinese phone brand is providing.